Huy-DNA/MPiSC/report/chapters/background/index.typ

 The problem of safe memory reclamation often arises in concurrent algorithms that dynamically allocate memory.
 In such algorithms, dynamically-allocated memory must be freed at some point.
 However, there's a good chance that while a process is freeing memory, other processes contending for the same memory are keeping a reference to that memory.
 Therefore, deallocated memory can potentially be accessed, which is erroneous.

+An example of unsafe memory reclamation is given in @unsafe-memory-reclamation-case.

+#subpar.grid(
+  figure(
+    image("../../static/images/safe-memory-reclamation-1.png"),
+    caption: [Process X about to push a value onto the stack, already reading the top pointer but suspended], ),
+  <unsafe-memory-reclamation-1>,
+  figure(
+    image("../../static/images/safe-memory-reclamation-2.png"),
+    caption: [The top node is popped, the reference X holds is no longer valid.
+When X resumes, a freed memory location will be accessed], ),
+  <unsafe-memory-reclamation-2>,
+  columns: (1fr, 1fr),
+  caption: [Unsafe memory reclamation in a LIFO stack],
+  label: <unsafe-memory-reclamation-case>,
+)

 Solutions to this problem must ensure that memory is only freed when no other processes are holding references to it.
 In garbage-collected programming environments, this problem can be conveniently push to the garbage collector.
 In non-garbage-collected programming environments, however, custom schemes must be utilized.
 Examples include using a reference counter to count the number of processes holding a reference to some memory and *hazard pointer* @hazard-pointer to announce to other processes that some memory is not to be freed.

 // == C++11 concurrency